-The Corporation's financial instruments recognized on the statement of financial position consist of cash, due from Province, accounts receivable, and accounts payable and accrued liabilities.
+The Corporation's financial instruments recognized on the statement of financial position consist of cash, accounts receivable, harmonized sales tax receivable, accounts payable, accrued salaries and benefits and due to the Province of Newfoundland and Labrador.
 The Corporation generally recognizes a financial instrument when it enters into a contract which creates a financial asset or financial liability.
 Financial assets and financial liabilities are initially measured at cost, which is the fair value at the time of acquisition.
 The Corporation subsequently measures all of its financial assets and financial liabilities at cost.